Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-\Proof Given $b$ in $B$, and $x$ in $X$, let $\{u_i \}_i $ be an approximate unit for $J_x$ and set $v_i=1-u_i$.
-Then This proves the first equality in (i) and hence it is clear that $\Delta $ is a left ideal.
-In order to prove that $\Delta $ is also a right ideal, it is enough to show that for every normalizer $n$, and for every $x$ in $X$.
-Assuming that $\ev {n^*n}x= 0$, we have by \ref {NormaJota.i} that $n\in BJ_x$, so
+This proves the first equality in (i) and hence it is clear that $\Delta $ is a left ideal.
+In order to prove that $\Delta $ is also a right ideal, it is enough to show that